jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 needs to pull the `postgres` and `busybox` images for the `db` and `gems` containers, respectively, and will create and start the containers.
-It'll then see that it needs to build the image for your `web` container, pull the `ruby` base image, and run the commands in the Dockerfile.
+It'll then see that it needs to build the image for your `web` container, pull the `ruby` base image, and run the commands in the `Dockerfile`.
 (If you followed the steps to initialize Rails, it's already done all of this.)

 After the images are pulled and built, all your gems will be installed into